How to Contact Your Representative About Public School Funding

 Connect it to your local schools

-Telling a staffer that your local schools receive Title I funding, or that your child receives federally-funded special education services, gives your call immediate local relevance.
+Telling a staffer that your local schools receive Title I funding or federal special education services gives your call immediate local relevance.

 4